CausalEwe/CausalEwe/resume.en.md

 <p>Key Achievements:</p>

-- Optimized system performance by improving database interactions, reducing server load and infrastructure costs.
+- Improved the efficiency of price adjustment processes in loyalty programs.
-- Developed and implemented document management services, automating the creation and processing of PDF documents.
+- Developed and implemented document management services, increasing customer loyalty.
-- Modernized internal business logic for discount and promotion calculations, increasing system flexibility and profitability.
+- Optimized the business logic for calculating discounts and promotions, which enhanced system flexibility and significantly boosted the company's profitability.

 <p>Professional Qualities:</p>